-There’s something positive to be said of pride in production & heritage, as The Macallan and Highland Park show on their websites.
+There’s something positive to be said of pride in production & heritage, as The Macallan and Highland Park exhibit with their expressions.

 Talking about Pride

 Pride…it’s an emotion that can elicit both positive or negative reactions.
 Too much pride in one’s abilities leads to boastfulness and hubris (a negative judgement), yet pride in one’s heritage, or adherence to quality work is encouraged.
 Whenever I research a distillery for the various tasting panels I review, I’m struck by the pride of history and quality projected on their websites…there is such obvious pride in the way their whiskies are created and their rootedness to the region.
 History and quality are emphasized over and over…The Macallan and Highland Park display that in spades.